amicha23/Taxi_Fare_Predictor/README.md

 ## Project Overview
 Purpose: Predict the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.
-- Created a tool to estimate the fares of New York taxi rides based on locations (MAE ~ $2.40).
+- Created a tool to estimate the fares of New York taxi rides based on locations (MAE ~ $2.40) to help those manage the amount of money dedicated towards transportation.
 - Optimized Random Forest and Linear Regressors to find the best model.

 ## Data